 Other practices can be considered like for example additional testing just before use.
 These scenarios should be justified and documented.

-Highly hazardous raw materials which are not sampled and tested before release should be evaluated as per ICH Q7 section 7.32
+Processing aids, hazardous or highly toxic raw materials which are not sampled and tested before release should be evaluated as per ICH Q7 section 7.32.
+It should be considered to: